 Miles also collaborated with McGuire Center lecturer Rick Yngve to pilot a special social impact section of ENTR 485.
 Rather than building a plan for a startup, the 42 students in the pilot section created business plans for locally optimized, but globally scalable social impact initiatives.

 “What made this such an extraordinary learning opportunity is that it combines startups, corporate entrepreneurship, and social innovation together in one hands-on course,” said Yngve.
 “The real challenge of the class was fitting a new venture concept into an existing complex corporate structure.
 Students had to identify how to get it done, how to scale it globally, and how to make it sustainable while driving social impact.”

-Miles, who is based in Redmond, Wash., visited in person once a month this semester to lead discussions and work directly with student teams as they developed business plans for Datacenters for Good.
+Miles, who is based in Redmond, Wash., visited in person once a month this semester to lead discussions and work directly with student teams as they developed business plans for a project focused on exploring ways to make a social impact in Microsoft’s datacenter communities.
 The new program leverages Microsoft talent, technology, and partnerships to drive positive impact on the 40 communities worldwide in which the datacenters that support the company’s cloud-based computing systems are located.
-Datacenters for Good is an aspect of Microsoft’s Cloud for Global Good, a corporate initiative that aims to ensure that the social and economic benefits of cloud computing can extend to everyone – not just a fortunate few.
+The datacenter project is an aspect of Microsoft’s Cloud for Global Good, a corporate initiative that aims to ensure that the social and economic benefits of cloud computing can extend to everyone – not just a fortunate few.

 “Being able to consult for Microsoft as one of my final projects at Eller has been an incredible opportunity,” said Alexis Scott (Finance, ’17), whose team developed a plan to empower Chicago communities to reduce crime and recidivism rates by providing law enforcement resources, and education and technology programs for students and inmates.